-VIII.
+VII.
 OLD BUSINESS

-1. Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.
+Continued discussion regarding the status and possible changes to Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.

-Finance Director Matthew Bonin noted he provided an updated ARPA Projects Spreadsheet this afternoon which was attached to the Agenda packet on the meeting portal.
+Finance Director Matthew Bonin noted that he provided an updated ARPA Projects Spreadsheet this afternoon which was attached to the Agenda packet on the meeting portal.
 He stated there has not been much activity during the past few weeks, noting that the spreadsheet did not change too much since the last report.

-Councilor Saums stated there were a couple of ARPA Projects that he would like to see the Town get started; and that there were a few Projects that they could not start, such as the sidewalks in Gales Ferry because the town does not have a streetscape design for Gales Ferry.
+Councilor Saums stated there were a couple of ARPA Projects that he would like to see the Town get started; and that there were a few Projects that they could not start, such as the sidewalks in Gales Ferry because the town does not have a streetscape design plan for Gales Ferry.